soilie/SOILIE-3D/README.md

 You can install all required packages using pip.
 Simply type the following into your terminal or console window, and select yes (y) when prompted:
 <br><br>
-`pip install numpy pandas scipy matplotlib pillow plyfile blender`
+`pip install numpy pandas scipy scikit-image matplotlib pillow plyfile blender`

 ### Usage Instructions
 1. Drop JSON files containing per-frame object annotations in the `json` folder.